keslar/Misc/README.md

-# Misc
+# Miscelaneous
-Miscelaneous Programs and Scripts that others might find usful
+This repository is just a place for me to keep miscellaneous scripts, programs, code snippets, and other random information that I think myself or others might find useful.